Lost your password? Please enter your email address. You will receive a link and will create a new password via email.

 VacuumFurnaces.com is a Q&A community where vacuum furnace product and service suppliers connect with commercial and captive heat treaters to share their practical skills and know-how and to establish valuable relationships around niche topics of expertise with vacuum furnace end-users in operations, production, training, maintenance, marketing, sales, and engineering.

 Backstreaming of diffusion pump oil is a concern in vacuum systems where a diffusion pump is used to achieve high vacuum.
 Backstreaming is the process where the pump oil flows back into the vacuum chamber, which can contaminate the chamber and the processes taking place within it.
-Here are some general tips on how to avoid backstreaming of diffusion pump oil:

 Each vacuum system may have specific needs, so it is essential to consult the diffusion pump’s manual or a vacuum technology specialist for guidance tailored to your particular setup.
 If you are dealing with a technical issue or system design, it might be helpful to review the documentation for your specific equipment or contact the manufacturer for advice.